Is California a Franchise Registration State?

 2101 Arena Blvd., Sacramento, CA 95834

-What Must Be Included in the Registration Application Cover Letter?
+What Must be Included in Your FDD Registration Cover Letter?

 When submitting your application you must include all fees and required forms, including a cover letter that acknowledges (a) whether or not any required documents or exhibits will be submitted at a later date, (b) if the "franchisor offered or sold securities in California under the California Corporate Securities Law of 1968" and, if, so describing such transactions and indicating whether the securities were qualified or exempt, (c) disclose the date of the franchisor's fiscal year-end, and (d) acknowledge that the California "registration will generally end 110 days after the date of the franchisor's next fiscal year".